 Conforming loan limits are based on median home values—which can vary from county to county across the U.S. So, typically as home prices rise, loan limits will too.
 This allows home buyers to continue to keep up with the real estate market.Look at the numbers.

-The FHFA announced the conforming loan limit will rise by over $25,000 for most counties in the U.S. This is because an increase of 5.38% was shown in their Home Price Index so they decided to raise their loan limits to match this increase.
-This is the fourth straight year the conforming loan limits have been raised after not increasing from 2006-2016.
-This is a reflection of the rising home prices.
+The FHFA announced the conforming loan limit will rise by nearly $38,000 for most counties in the U.S. Loan limits were raised to help with a.
+8.2% increase in home prices (in the last 12 months).
+This is the fifth straight year the conforming loan limits have been raised after not increasing from 2006-2016.

-Starting January 1, 2020, the new limit will be $510,400 for one-unit dwellings, which is an increase of $26,050 (or 5.38% over the 2019 limit of $484,350).
+Starting January 1, 2021, the new limit is $548,250 for one-unit dwellings, which is an increase of $37,850 (or 7.4% over the 2020 limit of $510,400).
 Per the FHFA, special statutory provisions establish different loan limit calculations for high-cost areas such as Alaska, Hawaii, the U.S. Virgin Islands, and Guam.
-In those areas, the baseline loan limit will be $765,600 for one-unit properties.
-This is great news for home buyers who may not want to enter into a jumbo loan for their next mortgage.General Loan Limits for 2020:
+In those areas, the baseline loan limit will be $822,375 for one-unit properties.
+This is great news for home buyers who may not want to enter into a jumbo loan for their next mortgage.General Loan Limits for 2021:

 What’s the difference between conforming loans and jumbo loans?